There’s a ‘Football Village’ next to Tower Bridge

 [title]

-If you’re looking for somewhere to catch the latter stages of Euros, the GLA is running a ‘Football Village’ adjacent to the Thames between City Hall and Tower Bridge in Potters Fields Park (hopefully not an omen for the England v Germany game tonight).
-It will concentrate on the games that are based at Wembley (the semi-finals and the final).
+If you’re looking for somewhere to catch the latter stages of Euros, the GLA is running a ‘Football Village’ adjacent to the Thames between City Hall and Tower Bridge in Potters Fields Park.

 However, the Football Village is NOT showing any of England’s games, which is a bit of a shame, though broadly understandable given that it’s very family- and local-residents-focused (ie it’s not really aimed at beery lads with their pallid moobs out).
-So if our boys do progress any further, you’ll have to go to the Fan Zone in Trafalgar Square to see the action/make an arse of yourself.
+So if our boys do progress beyond their semi this week and into the final, you’ll have to go to the Fan Zone in Trafalgar Square to see the hot action/make a public arse of yourself.

 The Football Village is open daily, noon-10pm until July 11.
 Potters Fields Park.